abang115/TaskAru/Sprint2.md

   -Cypress e2e tests for sign-up
     - Catches when a user attempts to press the sign-up button if no fields are entered
     - Successfully tests whether it registers a user if their email is not found in the database
-    - Catches when a user tries to register but have non-matching passwords
+    - Catches when a user attempts to register, but have non-matching passwords
   - Cypress component tests for sign-in
     - Successfully tests whether it mounts the sign-in component
   - Cypress component tests for sign-up